aristanetworks/anta/.github/documentation-output-snapshots.md

   nrfu --device dc1-spine1 text
 ```

-Keep this implementation detail in maintainer instructions or Markdown source comments; the public custom-test page should explain how custom tests work, not how ANTA's documentation fixture is wired.
+Keep this implementation detail in maintainer instructions or Markdown source comments; the public custom-test page should explain how custom tests work, not how ANTA's documentation fixture is configured.

 ## Review and validate

 Before committing a regenerated snapshot:

-1. Compare it with the command and surrounding explanation on the page.
+1. Compare the snapshot with the command and surrounding explanation on the page.
 2. Confirm the capture contains the command header and final outcome, uses reasonable result or line limits, and does not expose passwords, tokens, private addresses, or unrelated environment details.
 3. Reference local SVGs with `class="img_center"`, `loading=lazy`, and the established page width.
 4. Remove report files produced only as command side effects, but keep the generated SVG under `docs/imgs/`.